blockchain-certificates/cert-issuer/docs/bitcoin_options.md

 4. Now you are ready to issue certificates.
 See [issuing instructions](issuing.md)

-## Configuring your Bitcoin node for testnet mode
+## Configuring for testnet mode

-The bitcoin.conf file determines how your bitcoin node will run, and which chain it uses.

-1. Locate the bitcoin.conf file for your environment.
-Then edit or create a new file named bitcoin.conf (first save the old one with a different name), with the following entries:

-    ```
-    rpcuser=<your-user>
-    rpcpassword=<your-password>
-    testnet=1
-    server=1
-    rpctimeout=30
-    rpcport=8332
-    ```

-2. Start the bitcoind daemon with this config file:

-    ```
-    bitcoind -daemon -conf=your-bitcoin.conf
-    ```
+1. Create an issuer address; see [create addresses, Bitcoin node instructions](make_addresses.md)
+      - Since we are running in testnet mode, the address will start with 'm' or 'n'

+2. Obtain Testnet coins
+    - Request some testnet coins by searching for “Testnet Faucet”, and entering your issuing public address.
+It may take a while for the transaction to be confirmed.
+    - Important: make sure you follow the guidance of the testnet faucet provider!

-3. Edit your conf.ini file (for this application).
-Note that the difference between this and regtest is the bitcoin_chain setting.
+3. Edit your conf.ini file as follows:

     ```
     issuing_address = <issuing-address>